How to Find Your WooCommerce Customer Lifetime Value

 After setting up Google Analytics on WordPress, you will now have to install the ExactMetrics eCommerce addon.

-It will automatically track your WooCommerce store and start tracking its conversions, revenue, and customer lifetime value in Google Analytics.
+It will automatically track your WooCommerce store and start tracking conversion rate, transactions, revenue, average order value, and more in Google Analytics.
 To install the addon, go to ExactMetrics » Addons » eCommerce and click the Install button.

 ExactMetrics eCommerce Addons